Lim-Wei-Jie/Focustudy/README.md

 ### Next, run the frontend of Focustudy from the frontend folder.

-* Note that the screens below may defer from yours.
+* Note that the screens below may differ from yours.

 1. Change directory to the frontend folder.
 2. Type ```npm run serve``` to run the frontend.